 Plastic Granulators

-Recycling Solutions Plastic Granulators
+Recycling SolutionsPlastic Granulators

 Plastic Granulator Machines for Recycling & In-House Regrind

-Wet, rigid, vertical, PET-bottle and integrated shredder-granulator machines from 100 kg/h to 2,000 kg/h.
+Wet, rigid, vertical, PET-bottle, and integrated shredder-granulator machines from 100 kg/h to 2,000 kg/h.
 SKD-11 blades, custom screen sizes, direct from the manufacturer.

 Plastic granulator machine for recycling

-What a Plastic Granulator Does — and Where It Sits in Your Line
+What a Plastic Granulator Does and Where It Sits in Your Line

-A plastic granulator reduces scrap — runners, sprues, defective parts, bottles, film, pipe, sheet — into uniform regrind granules (typically 4–18 mm) ready for direct extrusion, pelletizing, or resale.
-Where a shredder tears large items into coarse strips at high torque and low rpm, and a pelletizer turns molten polymer into round pellets, the granulator is the precision size-reducer in between: high-speed rotors (400–800 rpm), tool-steel blades, and a sizing screen that defines final particle size.
+A plastic granulator reduces runners, sprues, defective parts, bottles, film, pipe, and sheet into uniform regrind granules, typically 4-18 mm.
+Where a shredder tears large items into coarse strips at high torque and low rpm, and a pelletizer turns molten polymer into round pellets, the granulator sits between them with high-speed rotors, tool-steel blades, and a sizing screen that defines final particle size.
 For injection-molding shops, a beside-the-press granulator reclaims hot runners in-line.
 For recycling plants, a central granulator downstream of a shredder produces the regrind that feeds a washing line, extruder, or pelletizer.
-Choosing the right granulator — rotor diameter, motor power, blade steel, screen size, wet or dry — sets the ceiling on your throughput, energy cost per kilogram, and regrind cleanliness for the entire line.
-See shredder vs. granulator vs. pelletizer for how the three machines differ, or read how a plastic granulator works for the mechanics.
+For machine comparisons, see our shredder vs. granulator vs. pelletizer guide or read how a plastic granulator works.
 Planning a turnkey project?
 Start with our line-level Recycling Solutions.

 Core Advantages of Our Crusher & Granulator Series